The island that doesn't announce itself. Small enough to learn slowly, layered enough to resist quick summary.

 Dark green = excellent; teal = good; sand = variable (season/weather dependent)

 Extensive hard coral formations along the shallow reef shelf.
 Calm conditions make this a reliable check dive and open water training site.
 Sea turtles regularly encountered.
 Good macro photography on the reef flat.
-TODO: verify typical species list and location coordinates.

 A limestone wall dropping into deep water.
 Current develops on tidal change — plan entry and exit carefully.
 Large pelagics common: sharks, tuna, barracuda.
-TODO: verify specifics with local operators before publishing.

 White sand channel between reef structures.
 Excellent visibility in the channel corridor.
 Garden eels and sand-dwelling species throughout.
 Reliable second-dive site.
-TODO: verify location and access details.

 Known species include: green and hawksbill sea turtles, whitetip and grey reef sharks, humphead (Napoleon) wrasse, lionfish, moray eels, schools of jacks and fusiliers, sea snakes, nudibranchs, and diverse hard and soft coral coverage including boulder, brain, and branching formations.